 The most important reception platforms are terrestrial and satellite.
 Three services dominate the multi-channel market: the satellite platforms Digitürk (Çukurova group) and D-Smart (Doğan Group) and the cable TV service Türksat (national operator).
 Digitürk claimed to have 3 257 million subscribers at the end of 2012, followed by D-Smart with over 1.6 million and Türksat with 1.25 million customers in September 2012.
 Mobile TV services, operated by Avea, Türkcell, Türk Telekom or Vodoafone Turkey, are competing with one another in Turkey.
 Regarding IPTV, a first service called Tivibu Ev was launched in September 2010 by TTNET (a subsidiary of Türk Telekom) which had 119 000 subscribers in September 2012.

-The Doğan audiovisual group (which operates Kanal D, Star TV, CNN Türk and the D-Smart satellite platform), was accused of tax evasion and ordered to pay heavy fines in 2009.
+The Doğan audiovisual group (which operates Kanal D, CNN Türk and the D-Smart satellite platform), was accused of tax evasion and ordered to pay heavy fines in 2009.
 The amounts involved were higher than the total value of the group, which is reputedly hostile to the present government.
 This led to international disquiet with regard to media plurality and freedom of expression in the country.
 The company challenged the fines in court in August 2010 but lost their case and had to pay the approximate amount of EUR 476 million.
 In October 2012 the company announced that it had paid off all its restructured tax debts to the Finance Ministry.

 The Doğan group is among the potential buyers of the leading satellite pay-TV operator Digitürk.
 Other bids include those by Türk Telekom or Qatar’s Al Jazeera.
-Digitürk was seized by Turkey’s Savings Deposit Insurance Fund (TMSF) in May 2012 due to the scale of depts the Çukurova group owes to the agency.
+Digitürk was seized by Turkey’s Savings Deposit Insurance Fund (TMSF) in May 2012 due to the scale of depts the Çukurova group owed to the agency.

 The Turkish Law on the Establishment of Radio and Television Enterprises and their Broadcasts has been repealed by a new law that was adopted by the Turkish Parliament on 15 February 2011 and entered into force on 3 March 2011.